 - Sea levels can entirely change the shape of landmasses.
 During the last ice age, the sea level fell enough that British Isles were joined to Europe as a peninsula, Australia merged with New Guinea, and a land bridge joined Siberia with Alaska.
 This bridge is believed to be how many species, including humans, migrated to the Americas.
 On the other end of the scale, many dire predictions about climate change suggest major coastal regions will be underwater.◊

 - The Cumberland Gap is a 12-mile pass through the Cumberland mountains, a region of the Appalachians.
 It was a key passageway through the mountain range for both natives and settlers.
 A major feature of this gap is the Middlesboro crater, which is home to the town of Middlesboro, Kentucky.
 Geological analysis has suggests this was formed from the impact of an asteroid the size of a football field around 300 million years ago.

-- Atlantropa was a proposal to build a series of giant dams across the Mediterranean, causing the water level to drop by 200 meters.
+- Atlantropa was a proposal to build a series of giant dams across the Mediterranean, causing the water level to drop by 100 meters in the western part of the sea (west of Sicily, specifically) and 200 meters in the east.
 Once this happened, there would be plenty of land available for colonization between Europe and Africa, along with massive amounts of power generated by the dam.
 The designer hoped this would put an end to growing hostilities and usher in a new era of peace.
-Except that all the new land would be salt flats; completely unusable for any kind of agriculture.
+A concurrent dam project in the Congo River basin would serve to refill the paleolithic Lake Mega-Chad in order to irrigate the Sahara.
+The problem was, all the new land would be salt flats, completely unusable for any kind of agriculture.
 Plus, as some meteorologists have suggested, the project could have diverted the Gulf Stream and sent temperatures falling across most of Europe.